 Medica will review your request for prior authorization and respond to you and your attending provider within a reasonable period of time appropriate to your medical circumstances.
-Medica will generally respond within 10 business days of the date your request was received, provided all information reasonably necessary to make a decision has been given to Medica.
+Medica will generally respond within 5 business days of the date your request was received, provided all information reasonably necessary to make a decision has been given to Medica.

-However, Medica will respond within a time period not exceeding 72 hours from the time of the initial request if:
+However, Medica will respond within a time period not exceeding 48 hours (including at least one business day) from the time of the initial request if: